Radical right (Europe): Origins

-Defining Europe's populist right
+Europe's populist right

 "The rise of new parties on the right in the 1980s led to a great deal of controversy over how these parties are defined.
 Some authors argue that these parties share essential characteristics, while others point to the unique national features and circumstances of each party.
 Some see them as throwbacks to the fascist era, while others see them as mixing right-wing, liberal, and populist platforms to broaden their electoral appeal.
 The party ideologues themselves have argued that they cannot be placed on the left-to-right spectrum."